 Registration Rights of January 1999 Additional Notes.
-The January 1999 indenture provides for the issuance of up to an additional \$75 million in principal amount of notes under such indenture (subject to the debt incurrence provisions thereunder) and we have issued \$45.5 million aggregate principal amount of such additional notes to finance, in part, the Telegroup acquisition.
+The January 1999 indenture provides for the issuance of up to an additional \$75\$ million in principal amount of notes under such indenture (subject to the debt incurrence provisions thereunder) and we have issued \$45.5 million aggregate principal amount of such additional notes to finance, in part, the Telegroup acquisition.
 We will register the resale of the notes on Form S-3, or another form we select, to enable Telegroup to distribute the notes to its creditors pursuant to its plan of liquidation as confirmed by the Bankruptcy Court.
 We will use our best efforts to register the resale of the notes with the Securities and Exchange Commission under the Securities Act no later than 120 days after the date such notes are issued.
-We are obligated to cause the registration statement to be declared effective by the Commission no later than 180 days after the date such notes are issued.
-We are not required to cause the registration statement to be declared effective by the Commission until a minimum of five (5) business days after the Bankruptcy Court confirms Telegroup's plan of liquidation.
+We are obligated to cause the $\hbox{\tt registration statement to be declared effective by the Commission no later than}$ 180 days after the date such notes are issued.
+We are not required to cause the registration statement to be declared effective by the Commission until \boldsymbol{a} minimum of five business days after the Bankruptcy Court confirms Telegroup's plan of liquidation.
 We will use our reasonable efforts to keep the registration statement continuously effective under the Securities Act until (i) the time Telegroup has disposed of all of the notes or (ii) 90 days after the effective date of the registration statement, whichever is sooner.

-Proposed September 1999 Senior Notes
+Proposed October 1999 Senior Notes

-We recently announced our intention to sell \$200 million in aggregate principal amount of senior notes due 2009 having substantially the same terms and conditions as our January 1999 senior notes.
+We have signed a purchase agreement to sell \$250 million in aggregate principal amount of 12 3/4% senior notes due 2009 having substantially the same terms and conditions as our January 1999 senior notes.
 These new senior notes will be sold only to institutional buyers in a private offering exempt from the registration requirements of the Securities Act.
 Such notes will not have been registered under the Securities Act or any state securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements.
 This prospectus is not an offer to sell or the solicitation of an offer to buy such proposed senior notes.
+The closing of this proposed senior note offering is subject to customary closing conditions and we cannot assure you that it will be completed.